unixsurfer/anycast_healthchecker/README.rst

 Bird provides `filtering`_ capabilities with the help of a very simple programming language.
 A filter can be used to either accept or reject routes before they are exported from RIB to the network.
-The filter look up to a simple list data structure which contains IP prefixes for which routes are allowed to be advertised.
+The filter look up to a simple list data structure which contains IP prefixes (<IP>/<prefix length>) for which routes are allowed to be advertised.
 Data structure is stored in a text file and sourced by Bird upon start or reload or reconfigure of the daemon.
 The following diagram illustrates how this technique works:

 .. image:: bird_daemon_filter_explained.png
    :scale: 60%